 FIRST READING ASSIGNMENTS, SYLLABI AND BOOKLISTS

-Information regarding first reading assignments, syllabi, and required course materials and textbooks will be available online prior to the start of school.
+Information regarding first reading assignments, syllabi, and required course materials and textbooks will be available on MySouthwestern prior to the start of school.
 Students may purchase the printed materials for courses in the Print Shop, located in the lower level of the Bullocks Wilshire Building.

 Food service is available in the Tea Room, on the fifth floor of the Bullocks Wilshire Building.
 During the academic year, food service is provided Monday through Thursday from 7:00 a.m. to 8:00 p.m., and on Friday from 7:00 a.m. to 3:00 p.m.
 Hours are limited during the summer and holiday periods.
 Vending machines are located on the lower levels of the Westmoreland and Bullocks Wilshire buildings in the student lounges.

 Southwestern is committed to providing an environment that fosters academic excellence and personal success.
 An important aspect of that mission is ensuring the physical and mental well-being of our students.
-In furtherance of this goal, Southwestern now offers a Student Health Insurance Plan.
-With Kaiser Permanente, students will receive affordable coverage that is accessible to all students regardless of a previous condition and continues through the bar exam for graduating students.
+In furtherance of this goal, Southwestern now offers a Student Health Insurance Plan, with affordable coverage that is accessible to all students regardless of a previous condition and continues through the bar exam for graduating students.
 Click here for more information.
-If you have any questions about the Kaiser Student Health Insurance Plan, please contact Robert Mena, Assistant Dean for Student Affairs.
+If you have any questions about the Student Health Insurance Plan, please contact Robert Mena, Assistant Dean for Student Affairs.

 HELPNET ASSISTANCE PROGRAM